adventure-capitalist/ashleys-animals/content/another-test.md

   - content: |-
       We regularly take in all kinds of small animals.
 We specialise in

-      small mammels such as mice, rats, hamsters and guinea pigs, however we
+      small mammals such as mice, rats, hamsters and guinea pigs, however, we

       have also helped plenty of reptiles over the years.
     photo: /img/pic04.jpg